suchen01/Data1030_final_project/README.md

 Porject: Predictions of Erythema

 This project focuses on makeing predictions of erythema.
-More specifically, a machine-learning pipeline for predicting erythema is built based on a dermatology dataset from Kaggle.[1]
+More specifically, a machine-learning pipeline for predicting erythema is built based on a dermatology dataset from Kaggle.

 The python version and package used is in the environment.yml/ file.